 If you’re getting a smaller dog, you’ll need a cosy bed for her.
 You might even find that certain dog breeds are quite shy in new environments.

 Consider going to your local library and reading up on what you need to know about your new pet.

-When you bring home a new pet, like a dog or cat, you have to give it time to adjust to your home.
+When you bring home a new dog, you have to allow time for her to adjust to your home and different surroundings.

 If you’ve adopted her from a shelter, she might be a bit frightened because of all the changes she’s been through.
-Set up a little room for her to relax in, with her food and water and litter box.
-Keep the household calm and quiet so she isn’t as frightened.
+Set up a little room for her to relax in, with her food and water.
+Keep the household calm and quiet so she is less alarmed by unexpected noises.

 Don’t force her to love you.
 Just offer treats and sit near her.
 Give her a chance to come to you.
 Eventually, she’ll trust you and come out of hiding.

-Before long, your new pet will be your best buddy and have you wondering why you left it so long before adopting a dog or cat for example..
-She’ll be ready for outdoor adventures or just hanging out on the couch with you.
+Before long, your new pet will be your best buddy and have you wondering why you left it so long to adopt a dog.
+She’ll now be ready for outdoor adventures or just hanging out on the couch with you.

-Once she’s adjusted you can do whatever you want with your new pet, including playtime and travel.
+Once she’s adjusted you can do any number of activities with your new pet, including playtime and travel.
 You can look forward to many good years with your new best friend.

 Author: Jessica Brody